edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 />
 ```

+### When: reportValidity

-By default, the browser will report any errors through the error bubbles and prevent the form submit event from firing if there are any errors.
-However, this makes it hard to know if the form has been submitted or not.
-To solve this problem, you can use the `noValidate` attribute on the form element to disable the default behavior and reimplement it yourself using the `reportValidity` method from the form element:
+By default, the browser will report form error on submission and prevent the form submit event from firing if there are any errors.
+But this is completely customizable.
+All you need is to disable the browser checks with the `noValidte` attribute and reimplement it yourself using the `reportValidity` API:

 ```tsx
 <form